WoofGrrrr/file-system-broker/README.md

                      The directoryName parameter is optional.
-If not specified, the caller-specific directory (named like the caller's Extension ID) will be deleted. (directoryName is NOT SUPPORTED at this time.
-Sub-Directories are not supported as this time.)
+If not specified, the caller-specific directory (named like the caller's Extension ID) will be deleted.
+(Sub-directories are not supported at this time.)

                      The recursive parameter is optional.
 The default is false.
                      If recursive is true, delete the directory and all its